coq-community/metaprogramming-rosetta-stone/autoinduct/README.md

 - the code uses APIs in the `Unsafe` namespace to access the raw syntax of terms.
 This makes the code work for any arity.

+- Ltac2 `eval red` produces non backtrackable errors when the argument cannot be reduced (eg opaque constant), so in mode 3 this can cause the tactic to fail incorrectly.

 </details>